General Terms and Conditions for Contract Partners

 i. with the signing of an order form by both parties,

-ii. by a written, oral or electronic order placed by the contracting partner and the receipt by the contracting partner of the relevant written or electronic confirmation from Tastier; or
+ii. by a written, oral or electronic order placed by the contract partner and the receipt by the contract partner of the relevant written or electronic confirmation from Tastier; or

 iii. with the activation of the relevant service by Tastier for the contract partner, on the basis of an order previously placed by the contract partner in writing, verbally or electronically.